 Learn to Ride a Bike

 Nanaimo is a great place to discover by bicycle!
 A number of the city playgrounds feature paved training routes for little ones who are new to two wheels (Altrusa and Forest Drive, for example).
+Be sure to check out the Activity Guide for fun programs about bike riding, such the Street-Smarts Commuter Cycling Skills program.

 Cycling Within Our City